Personnel Policies and Procedures for the Nebraska Supreme Court System

-For employees who have accumulated sick leave, the use of family leave will be concurrent with the use of accumulated sick leave.
+For employees who have accumulated sick leave, the use of family leave will be concurrent with the use of accumulated sick leave when the reason for leave qualifies under the sick leave provision of the Nebraska Supreme Court Personnel Policies and Procedures.
 An employee may elect to substitute accrued vacation leave for all or part of the unpaid family leave.
 Nothing in this family leave policy allows an employee to substitute paid sick leave in any situation where the Nebraska Supreme Court Personnel Rules would not normally allow for such paid leave.
 Based on information provided by the supervisor and the employee, the Administrative Office shall be responsible for designating paid leave as family leave.
-Such designation shall be made prior to completion of the use of paid leave.

 The Administrative Office may limit the total paid and unpaid leave which has been designated as family leave to 12 weeks in any 12-month period, beginning with the date the employee begins his or her family leave.
 Family leave is not cumulative.

 Where a Nebraska Supreme Court employee has a spouse working for the court system or a state agency, the Administrative Office, at its discretion, may limit family leave to a combined total of 12 weeks of family leave if such leave is taken for the birth or adoption of a child or placement of a foster child with the employee and his or her spouse.